Portugal PM says will listen to public anger on taxes

 “Now you promise more austerity for more time,” said Seguro.

-The head of Portugal’s third largest private bank, Banco BPI, said on Friday rising political tension could hinder the country’s planned return to debt markets next year.
+The head of Portugal’s third largest private bank, Banco BPI (BBPI.LS), said on Friday rising political tension could hinder the country’s planned return to debt markets next year.

 “The greatest risk on the horizon is Portugal’s political situation,” BPI chief executive Fernando Ulrich told Reuters.
 “This is my gravest concern, to see if the political and social situation worsens or eases.”